itweserems/checkmk-agent/README.md

 - GLPI asset management
 - CheckMK2 IT-monitoring

-In case of questions, please contact information can be found on https://it-weser-ems.de/.
+In case of questions, please feel free to contact us on https://it-weser-ems.de/.

 <a name="licensing"></a>
 ## Licensing